 The Andaman and Nicobar Islands are a collection of roughly 572 islands located in the Bay of Bengal.
 Each of the islands has something that will fascinate you.
-In some, you will find white sand beaches while some have tropical rainforests and some are rich in historic findings.
-Apart from the beautiful landscape, the islands also have coral reefs that support marine life including sharks.
+On some, you will find white sand beaches, while some have tropical rainforests and some are rich in historical findings.
+Apart from the beautiful landscape, the islands also have coral reefs that support marine life, including sharks.
 Some of the islands located in the more remote areas are inhabited by Indigenous Andaman islanders and are not accessible to visitors.
-If you’re heading here for a visit, check out some of the exciting things to do in the Andaman and Nicobar Islands.
+However, you can learn all about these tribes at Zonal Anthropological Museum in Port Blair.
+If you’re heading to this untouched paradise, check out some of the exciting things to do in the Andaman and Nicobar Islands.

 1. Delve into the region's history at Cellular Jail